-Right now you are in the Education Center, one of our newest buildings, which is LEED Platinum Certified.
+The Authority's Education Center is LEED Platinum Certified.
 LEED stands for Leadership in Energy and Environmental Design.
 This building was built to be energy efficient and relies on renewable energy.
-This is just one example of how the SWA strives to balance industry and our environment.
+It's just one example of how the Authority strives to balance industry and our environment.
 Some items that make this building LEED Platinum Certified are outlined in the next few sections:

-- Our green roof is another aspect that makes this building LEED Platinum Certified
+The building's green roof is another aspect that makes it LEED Platinum Certified.

-If you walk outside through one of the doors on the third level, you will see our Green Roof.
+Just outside the doors on the third level, is the green roof.
 It houses multiple species of plants, all of which are Florida natives and adapted to the weather here.
 These plants are used to living in the hot, wet summers and dry winters, which means we don’t have to add a lot of extra fertilizer and water for them to survive.
-The plants you see here are great alternatives for your yard, and provide food for bees and butterflies.
+The plants are great alternatives for a South Florida yard, and provide food for bees and butterflies.
 This rooftop garden helps to absorb heat, carbon dioxide and storm water.
 This keeps the building cooler and allows us to use the captured water for our restrooms, sinks and landscaping.
-The cistern next to the Education Center can hold 12,000 gallons of rain water.
+The cistern next to the Education Center can hold 12,000 gallons of rainwater.